Blind Hiring: What It Is & How to Reduce Bias in the Hiring Process

 - Allowing for more diverse perspectives to be considered, which can lead to better decision-making

-- Creating a more candid and honest interview process
+- Creating a more candid interview process

 - Leading to better hires who are more suited for the job and company culture